r7wang/misc/gcloud/bigtable/README.md

 ## Usage
 * Recommended for very high throughput and scalability for non-structured key/value data.
 * Very easy to perform a query for the last n copies of a given row.
+* Reads and writes incur the same cost, hence write-heavy workloads are a good fit.
 * Using a human-readable row key is recommended for traceability.
     * The key visualizer tool can help troubleshoot issues.